HINTERLAND HUMANITARIAN MISSION

 Date: November 2014

-Place: Palmeira dos Índios, Alagoas
+Place: Palmeira dos Índios, Alagoas, Brazil.

 This region is heavily affected by drought, poverty and, occasionally, floods from excessive rainfall in other states, which leave many families homeless.

-- Assistance to other Kingdoms of Nature, including: assistance and use of vermifuges in domestic animals; analysis and guidance on filtering and purification of water, using mandacaru and moringa seeds; and also guidance for the preparation of vegetable gardens using the principles of agroforestry, as droughts are almost constant in the region.
+- Assistance to other Kingdoms of Nature, which included: assistance and use of vermifuges in domestic animals; analysis and guidance on filtering and purification of water, using mandacaru and moringa seeds; and also guidance for the preparation of vegetable gardens using the principles of agroforestry, as droughts are almost constant in the region.